How to repair your Mac disk with First Aid

 Although this method checks all disks, we can't repair a broken startup disk from here; for that, we need to run First Aid from recovery mode.

-Quick Tip: If you suspect your Mac disk is failing, CleanMyMac X has many easy-to-use maintenance tools that can help keep your drive running smoothly.
+Quick Tip: If you suspect your Mac disk is failing, CleanMyMac has many easy-to-use maintenance tools that can help keep your drive running smoothly.
 I'll talk you through some of the features later in the article.
-Or you download the free version now —it's notarized by Apple and completely safe for your Mac.
+Or you get a free trial now —it's notarized by Apple and completely safe for your Mac.

 How to run First Aid from recovery mode